Mucous membrane pemphigoid

 Brunsting Perry cicatricial pemphigoid is a rare variant in which localised crops of recurrent blisters arise within urticarial plaques, usually on the head and neck.
 The blisters may burst resulting in blood-crusted plaques and scars.

-What are the signs and symptoms of cicatricial pemphigoid?
+What are the signs and symptoms of mucous membrane pemphigoid?

 The primary aim of treatment is to stop blister formation, promote healing and prevent scarring.
-Cicatricial pemphigoid is a particularly difficult disease to treat as it can affect so many different parts of the body.
+Mucous membrane pemphigoid is a particularly difficult disease to treat as it can affect so many different parts of the body.
 Usually a team of medical specialists are required for overall care.
+Regular examinations are necessary.

 |Mouth, nose and skin|

-Appropriate wound care is particularly important as this should promote healing and minimise scarring.
+Appropriate wound care is particularly important to promote healing and minimise scarring.